 Note: The number of server CPU cores required is the same as listed above in the Docker Deployment section.

 Up to four Altus virtual consoles - including the WebRTC contribution and monitoring options - can be pre-installed on the Telos Alliance AP-3000 hardware platform, combining the benefits of virtualization with the simplicity of pre-configured hardware.

 What, exactly, is Axia Altus?

 Altus is an audio mixer that you purchase as software.
 Axia Altus can be run on your own server hardware.
+For those wanting the benefits of a virtual console but with the simplicity of pre-configured hardware, up to four Altus consoles - including the WebRTC contribution and monitoring options - can be pre-installed on the Telos Alliance AP-3000 platform.
 It runs as Docker-compatible “containerized software” and is typically installed on a PC or server running Linux.
 Multiple Altus software consoles may be installed and operate simultaneously on appropriate computer hardware.

 If you’re familiar with any of the Axia mixing consoles, such as the iQ, Radius, DESQ, RAQ, iQx, iQs, Fusion then you already know something about Altus.
 Think of the Altus as the software iteration that has a similar look and feel of these audio consoles.
 But with Altus, we added an elegant web server, allowing a beautiful graphical console surface on any modern browser connected to the Altus software.
 This is designed to give great flexibility in how the product is used day to day.

 I see laptops, tablets, and phones in the ads; are we mixing audio on these devices?